moonchild-glitch/statistical-computing-/README.md

 - Sharlen Kinyua — BSCCS/2023/59148

 This repo contains small examples in Julia, Python, and R under `BasicsOfData/`, and an R lesson on arrays and data frames in `Arrays and DataFrames/` that explains arrays, matrices, lists, and data frames with simple modeling and plots.
+Additionally, a Python translation of the R lesson is provided to reproduce the same outputs.

 ## Prerequisites